 Whether you're looking to make sure your Fishbone Cactus is in it's perfect conditions, or looking to see if one could work for your space.
 We've got you covered.

 Fishbone Cacti thrive in humid environments so are best placed in the bathroom or kitchen where humidity levels are natural higher due to showering and cooking.
-You can find out more about raising the humidity for your plants in our guide.
+Misting, using pebble trays or buying a humidifier are the easiest ways for you to increase the humidity for your Fishbone Cactus.
+You can find out more in our humidity guide.

-If you want to propagate a Fishbone Cactus, you can do this by taking a leaf cutting.
+If you want to propagate your Fishbone Cactus, you can do this by taking a leaf cutting.
 Try to take a cutting of about 10cm to give it the best chance at producing roots.
 Leave the cutting in a dry place for a few weeks for it to harden at the base before potting directly into soil.
+You might choose to use rooting powder to encourage new roots to grow but it’s up to you!

 Here are some common issues that you might run into.
 It's important to diagnose any issues early to give your plant the best chance of bouncing back.

 Dark patches on your Fishbone Cactus indicates leaf burn.
 This occurs when your plant has spent too much time in direct sunlight.
-Cut away the burnt leaves and place in a shadier spot.
+Cut away the burnt leaves and place your plant in a shadier spot.
+Fishbone Cacti adapt well to medium light levels due to their flat leaves.

 Here are some of our recent journal entries that we think you might like.